noi-techpark/bdp-core/reader2/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## I want to run the reader2 web-service

+Go to `src/main/resources/` and copy `database.properties.dist` to `database.properties` and configure it accordingly.
+Mostly `jdbcUrl`, `username` and `password` are necessary, the rest can be kept as is.

+Within the same directory, open `application.properties` and set the server port and log levels.

+Run `mvn spring-boot:run`.

 ## Station Types / Categories

 ### I want to get all station types as a list